 If you make olive oil from funky rotten olives you get a low-quality olive oil referred to as lampante (originally the grade used for burning in lamps).
 It tastes absolutely awful, so it is made palatable by refining.
 All the flavor, odor and color are removed in an industrial process and you are left with refined olive oil.
+(The gasoline in your car is "refined" too!)
 When some extra virgin is added to this refined oil for flavoring, you get a product called “Pure Olive Oil” or just “Olive Oil.”
 Add just a tiny bit of that extra virgin and you have “Light (in Flavor) Olive Oil.”
 For reference, you should be aware that virtually every vegetable oil on the market is refined: sunflower, safflower, rapeseed (aka canola), corn, soy.
 Extra virgin olive oil is a rare oil because it is so natural and unmanipulated.

 “I’m embarrassed to admit it, but I like the way Light Olive Oil tastes.”

 You are not alone.
 A lot of people like the fact that Light olive oil isn’t too strong.
 But instead of an industrial product like refined olive oil, look for a fresh mild extra virgin in all its natural glory.
 There are many olive oils that have delicate flavor profiles—perfect for someone who is just discovering this fabulous food.
 Remember also that refining removes the polyphenols, tocopherol and other compounds are that are part of what makes olive oil so good for you.
 Light Olive Oil makes an excellent furniture polish, by the way, and is good for revitalizing leather….